 Dr. Archer directs a CIHR-funded research lab, where he and his associates study basic mechanisms of oxygen sensing in the vasculature.
 He investigates the role of mitochondria, both as oxygen sensors and regulators of cell proliferation and apoptosis.
 His research focuses on exploring cellular and molecular mechanisms of oxygen sensing and mitochondrial metabolism and dynamics.
-He also develops experimental therapeutics for pulmonary hypertension and cancer.
+He also develops experimental therapeutics for pulmonary hypertension, cancer and COVID-19.

 After training at the Royal Columbian Hospital in BC and the University of Minnesota he joined the faculty at the University of Minnesota in 1988.
 He spent a decade on faculty there rising to the rank of Professor under the guidance of his mentor and friend, Dr. E.K.
 Weir.
 He then served as Chief of Cardiology at the University of Alberta (1998-2007) and Chair of Cardiology and Harold Hines Jr Professor at the University of Chicago (2007-12), Dr. Archer then returned to Queen’s University as the Head of Medicine and Program Medical Director for Kingston Health Sciences Center (KHSC; includes Hotel Dieu Hospital, Kingston General Hospital, and Providence Care).